katgligo/stadtkat/index.md

 supporting local artists and music spaces.
 This is why I think FACTOR is the right place for me.

-Take a look around for some examples of my writing, design and cat-spotting [link to one of Kat’s Instagram cat photos] skills.
+Take a look around for some examples of my writing, design and [cat-spotting](https://www.instagram.com/p/BIBeIyHAxFB_DMO43ryohjUrN36cCT_pOVLQaE0/?taken-by=stadtkat) skills.